devtron-labs/devtron/docs/user-guide/plugins/jenkins.md

 # Jenkins

 ## Introduction
 Jenkins is an open-source Continuous Integration (CI) server.
-You can manage multiple stages of software delivery using Jenkins including: Automated testing, Static Code Analysis, Building, Pacakaging, and Deploying.
+You can manage multiple stages of software delivery using Jenkins including Automated testing, Static Code Analysis, Building, Packaging, and Deploying.
 With Devtron's Jenkins plugin, you can:
-- Trigger pre-configured Jenkins jobs from Devtron and stream the logs to Devtron dashboard.
+- Trigger pre-configured Jenkins jobs from Devtron and stream the logs to the Devtron dashboard.
-- Execute Jenkins build pipelines through Devtron and deploy to target environments using Devtron CD pipeline.
+- Execute Jenkins build pipelines through Devtron and deploy to target environments using the Devtron CD pipeline.

 ### Prerequisites
 Before integrating the Jenkins plugin, ensure that you have properly configured your Jenkins job and also have the necessary parameters set for triggering from Devtron.